-- (i) The Planning Commission shall hold a public hearing on the proposed amendment/plan, review the proposed amendment/plan in accordance with the review and decision-making criteria of Ssubsection (9) and recommend that the City Commission approve, approve with conditions or deny the proposed amendment/plan.
-The Planning Commission is also authorized to forward the proposed amendment/plan to the City Commission with no recommendation. - (ii) The recommendation on the Preliminary Development Plan shall include findings of fact and set forth reasons for the recommendation, including but not limited to findings of fact on the review and approval criteria of Ssubsection (9). - (iii) The Planning Director shall give written notice of the Planning Commission's recommendation to the applicant and the applicant's Agent.
+- (i) The Planning Commission shall hold a public hearing on the proposed amendment/plan, review the proposed amendment/plan in accordance with the review and decision-making criteria of Section (9) subsection (9) of this Section and recommend that the City Commission approve, approve with conditions or deny the proposed amendment/plan.
+The Planning Commission is also authorized to forward the proposed amendment/plan to the City Commission with no recommendation. - (ii) The recommendation on the Preliminary Development Plan shall include findings of fact and set forth reasons for the recommendation, including but not limited to findings of fact on the review and approval criteria of Ssubsection (9).

+(iii) The Planning Director shall give written notice of the Planning Commission's recommendation to the applicant and the applicant's Agent.